open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 ## Overview

-The Metrics API consists of these main classes:
+The Metrics API consists of these main components:

 * [MeterProvider](#meterprovider) is the entry point of the API.
 It provides access to `Meters`.